 Nothing clears the mind like a stroll in the countryside.
-With that in mind, here are 10 of our favourite scenic walks to do around Ireland, now that inter-county travel is allowed again.
+With that in mind, here are 10 of our favourite scenic walks to do around Ireland.

 Carrick-a-Rede Rope Bridge, Co.
 Antrim

 This famous rope bridge connects mainland Antrim to the tiny island of Carrick-a-Rede, and on a clear summer’s day, you can see the coast of Scotland in the distance.
 This is a great place for a date with your best mate or other half – but with hilly terrain and a lot of steps, it might not suit someone with limited mobility.

 These woods are a beautiful destination for a date with your dog – or indeed the whole family.
 With numerous routes to take, each visit is different.
 Stroll along the river or take a trail to the beach.
 The sound of trickling water and crashing waves is lovey and therapeutic.

 You’ve heard it from the hit song Galway Girl, but did you know it’s a beautiful walk destination?
 Stretching approximately 3km along the coast, this is an ideal spot to catch-up with your friends.
 There’s a local tradition to ‘kick the wall’ once you reach the end.
 It’s for luck, so you’d be mad not to.

 This scenic trek takes approximately an hour, but with views across the Irish Sea, you’ll never want to leave.
 Two trails are available – red and blue – so you can mix it up on different visits.
 With a historic past, it’s one for the history lovers.

 Visitors of all ages can take a leisurely stroll along these UNESCO recognised cliffs on the Wild Atlantic Way.
 From the South Platform, you’re perfectly placed to see the puffin colony on Goat Island; or walk 4km to Hags Head to take in the incredible views.
 They’re Instagram-worthy, so make sure to bring your phone.